 Suppose an array sorted in ascending order is rotated at some pivot unknown to you beforehand.
 Write a function to search for a target value in the rotated array and return its index, or -1 if the value is not found.
 The algorithm’s runtime complexity should be (O(\log n)).

-You are tasked with building a decision tree model to predict if a borrower will pay back a personal loan.
-How would you evaluate if a decision tree is the right choice for this problem?
+You are tasked with building a decision tree model to predict whether a borrower will repay a personal loan.
+How would you evaluate whether a decision tree is right for this problem?

 If you decide to use a decision tree model, how would you assess its performance before deploying it and after it is in use?